Skip to main content

 What you do:

-1. In a medium bowl, combine carrot and onion, then add cumin seeds, garam masala, chili powder, salt, and flour.
+1. In a medium bowl, combine carrot and onion.
+Add cumin seeds, garam masala, chili powder, salt, and flour.
 Stir, then mix in cold water to form a thick batter.

 3. Squeeze lemon juice over bhajis and serve hot.